 - Complete a hike challenge – Decide on a goal and set out to reach it.
 Hike at least one trail on all 8 Land Trust nature preserves or pick your favorite Land Trust nature preserve and hike all of the trails (bonus points if you pick Monte Sano).
 Let us know if you are tackling this challenge so that we can celebrate your accomplishments with you!

-- Take a “stroller” trail at Harvest Square or Bethel Spring Nature Preserves – Two Land Trust nature preserves offer hard packed gravel trails that are ideal for families that need to use strollers.
+- Take a “stroller” trail at Harvest Square, Bethel Spring Nature Preserves, or Bradford Creek Greenway – Two Land Trust nature preserves offer hard packed gravel trails that are ideal for families that need to use strollers.
 Both meander alongside water features – Turner and Terry Ponds at Harvest Square and a spring-fed creek at Bethel Spring.
+Bradford Creek Greenway is located on Land Trust property but managed by the City of Madison.
+This paved pathway winds through a wooded wetland area and is another perfect option for families.

 - Try trail running – Get some energy out and enjoy some exercise with a trail run.
 Pick a nature preserve and review the trail map to plan your route.